kyleblee/kyleblee.github.io/_posts/2018-03-05-dc_date_night_react_redux_final_project.markdown

 ![](https://i.imgur.com/uyTcPCn.png)

 Next is the browse feature.
 This is the view that is responsible for displaying all of the curated date options, sorted by neighborhood.
-The neighborhood options are collected via the `collectNeighborhoodOptions` function inside `dateActions`, which dispatches an action of `type: ‘COLLECT_NEIGHBORHOOD_OPTIONS’` and a `payload` of the parsed response, received from the Rails API.
-In the `datesReducer`, this updates the `options` object in the `store`, and these options are rendered via the `NeighborhoodSelect` presentational component in `BrowseDates`.
-The `componentDidMount` method helps us kick this process off, each time the `BrowseDates` component has successfully mounted.
+Available neighborhoods are collected via the `collectNeighborhoodOptions` function inside `dateActions`, which dispatches an action of `type: ‘COLLECT_NEIGHBORHOOD_OPTIONS’` and a `payload` of the parsed response that was received from the Rails API.
+In `datesReducer`, the corresponding case statement updates the `options` object in the `store`.
+These options are then rendered via the `NeighborhoodSelect` presentational component in `BrowseDates`.
+The `componentDidMount` method helps kick this process off, each time the `BrowseDates` component has successfully mounted.

 ```
 // dateActions.js